altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 The ceremony proceeded smoothly.<br/>
 He could finally feel it physically.<br/>
 Latreille raised his head and looked at the lead coloured sky as rain drops fell.<br/>
 —— Even if heaven doesn’t will it, I’m still the best candidate to be emperor.
-I will prove that to everyone by becoming a snake that devours all other nations!
+I will prove that to everyone by becoming a snake that devours all other nations!<br/>
-He declared:
+He declared:<br/>
 "Only the Belgaria empire has the right to call itself the only superpower in these lands!
 When there are no more enemies to fight, I promise that I will bring you all everlasting peace and prosperity.
 Follow my lead!
 I will bring you victory!"<br/>
 He raised his fist.<br/>
 Cheers erupted in the crowd.<br/>
 "Vive le nouvel Empereur!
 Vive le nouvel Empereur!"<br/>
 The band started playing and the citizens sang the national anthem.<br/>
-Imperial Year 851, August 13th——
+Imperial Year 851, August 13th——<br/>
 The new emperor of the Belgaria Empire, Allen Deux Latreille de Belgaria was coronated.<br/>
-Previous Chapter | Main Page | Next Chapter
+Previous Chapter | Main Page | Next Chapter<br/>